Risks of Radiation

 • The annual dose of radiation we all receive from background radiation is from 3 to 5 mSv.

-• Flying from New York to Los Angeles two or three times is equivalent to receiving the dose of radiation from a chest X-ray.
+• Flying from New York to Los Angeles two or three times exposes an individual to a gamma ray dose that is equivalent to the radiation dose received from a chest X-ray.

-• Spending nine to 50 days in Denver, Colorado is equivalent to receiving the dose of radiation from a mammogram.
+• Spending nine to 50 days in Denver, Colorado exposes an individual to soil radioactivity dose that is equivalent to the radiation dose received from a mammogram.

 Risk Comparisons